Will-McBurney/uva-cs3140-fa23.github.io/syllabus.md

 We will not be using Piazza for:

-* Any code debugging for *any* reason.
+* Any homework code debugging for *any* reason.
 All questions for help with your specific code must be in office hours only.
 * Regrades (use Gradescope first, then professor office hours only if not resolved)

 ## Email